GPT-3: Training and capabilities

-On May 28, 2020, an arXiv preprint by a group of 31 engineers and researchers at OpenAI described the development of GPT-3, a third-generation "state-of-the-art language model".
+On May 28, 2020, an arXiv preprint by a group of 31 engineers and researchers at OpenAI described the achievement and development of GPT-3, a third-generation "state-of-the-art language model".
 The team increased the capacity of GPT-3 by over two orders of magnitude from that of its predecessor, GPT-2, making GPT-3 the largest non-sparse language model to date.
 Because GPT-3 is structurally similar to its predecessors, its greater accuracy is attributed to its increased capacity and greater number of parameters.
 GPT-3's capacity is ten times larger than that of Microsoft's Turing NLG, the next largest NLP model known at the time.

+Lambdalabs estimated a hypothetical cost of around $4.6 million US dollars and 355 years to train GPT-3 on a single GPU in 2020, with lower actual training time by using more GPUs in parallel.

 Sixty percent of the weighted pre-training dataset for GPT-3 comes from a filtered version of Common Crawl consisting of 410 billion byte-pair-encoded tokens.
+Fuzzy deduplication used Apache Spark's MinHashLSH.
 Other sources are 19 billion tokens from WebText2 representing 22% of the weighted total, 12 billion tokens from Books1 representing 8%, 55 billion tokens from Books2 representing 8%, and 3 billion tokens from Wikipedia representing 3%.
 GPT-3 was trained on hundreds of billions of words and is also capable of coding in CSS, JSX, and Python, among others.

 Since GPT-3's training data was all-encompassing, it does not require further training for distinct language tasks.
 The training data contains occasional toxic language and GPT-3 occasionally generates toxic language as a result of mimicking its training data.
 A study from the University of Washington found that GPT-3 produced toxic language at a toxicity level comparable to the similar natural language processing models of GPT-2 and CTRL.
 OpenAI has implemented several strategies to limit the amount of toxic language generated by GPT-3.
 As a result, GPT-3 produced less toxic language compared to its predecessor model, GPT-1, although it produced both more generations and a higher toxicity of toxic language compared to CTRL Wiki, a language model trained entirely on Wikipedia data.